 - Despite so many benefits, soft loans can result in a debt trap if the borrowing countries fail to manage them judiciously and use them appropriately.

 Soft loans are offered to emerging nations to promote and help shape the economic and political relations between the weaker nations and the developed ones.
-In this way, the lenders with a particular interest in a nation can develop healthy relationships with the borrowing nations and gain preferential access to their resources and assets, resulting in a win-win situation for the involved parties.
+In this way, lenders with a particular interest in a nation can develop healthy relationships with the borrowing nations and gain preferential access to their resources and assets.
+It is a win-win situation for the involved parties.

 Examples of Soft Loan

 Let us look at the following illustration to understand how soft loans function in the real world.

 As per the China-Africa Study Initiative of the Johns Hopkins University School of Advanced International Studies, the Chinese government extended loans worth $10.7 billion to Ethiopia from 2010 to 2015.
 This aid also included a $23 million grant and soft loan package intended to finance infrastructural growth in Ethiopia, such as power lines, industrial parks, wireless networks, highways, and a railroad connecting Addis Ababa’s and Djibouti.

 The soft loan was a significant part of China’s idea to support Ethiopia in developing a cordial relationship with them and promote trading opportunities between the Asian giant and the African country.
 However, this assistance package from China pushed the country’s debt-to-GDP ratio to 88%.
 It was alarming as it indicated a higher probability of default.
 But China again came to its rescue and agreed to restructure some of the loans and expand the loan maturity periods by 20 years to reduce the repayment obligations in the near term.

 Who Offers a Soft Loan Scheme?

 Mostly soft loans are extended by credible international financial institutions or government agencies, as below:

 - International banks, the global capital market, and export credit agencies